patternfly/patternfly-design-kit/README.md

 ![Clone patternfly-design-kit](img/choose-repo.png)

-2. In Sketch, open Preferences and click the Libraries tab.
+2. In Sketch, open **Preferences** and click the Libraries tab.
 This will show you all the libraries that are installed in your instance of Sketch.
 Next click **Add Library...**
 3. In the file browser, go to the location where you cloned the PatternFly Design Kit repo to and select the 'PatternFly 3.sketch' file.
 This will install the PatternFly 3 component library into your instance of Sketch.

 ![Sketch Preferences](img/sketch-preferences.png)

-4. Open the file 'PatternFly Template.sketch' and save it as a template (**File>Save as Template...**)
+4. Open the file 'PatternFly Template.sketch' and save it as a template (**File > Save as Template...**)

 That's it.
 Your PatternFly Design Kit is now set up!
-To use the template, create a new file by selecting **File>New from Template** and select the PatternFly Template.
+To use the template, create a new file by selecting **File > New from Template** and select the PatternFly Template.
 This will provide you with a starter set of common page layouts and access to symbols that you can use in your new Sketch file.

 ![New from Template](img/new-from-template.png)

-When you click on the Insert menu in Skecth, you will be able to access PatternFly symbols for use in your design.
+When you click on the Insert menu in Sketch, you will be able to access PatternFly symbols for use in your design.

 ![Insert Symbol](img/insert-symbol.png)